The Future of NATO: Alliance Cohesion in an Era of Great Power Competition

 Ankara is pressing for European security architecture to be conceived more broadly than an EU members-only project — specifically for closer cooperation between NATO’s EU members and its non-EU members, including Turkey, the United Kingdom, and Norway.

-From Turkey’s perspective, European security requires the full alliance rather than an EU subset of it, and the Ankara summit is an opportunity to institutionalise that broader conception before European strategic autonomy debates calcify into EU-centric frameworks that formally marginalise Turkey’s contribution.
+From Turkey’s perspective, European security requires the full alliance rather than an EU subset of it, and the Ankara summit is an opportunity to institutionalize that broader conception before European strategic autonomy debates calcify into EU-centric frameworks that formally marginalize Turkey’s contribution.

 The Three Tensions NATO Cannot Resolve Through Declaration Alone